First I looked back to the example of postcards that I had collected, and then to get the size of

 however it needed to stand out, which is how I came to choose this shade.
 I then did the same for the red colour that I had at the top of the postcard.

 The second one I had to start with the blue as the background, and with this design I wanted to make it quite bold, but not to bright.
 I then used the pen tool to make my yellow section and the way I made the edges curve was by using another tool, which was part of the pen tool section, this is the curve tool, I then repeated the action with the green section.
+The way I determined the colours was to first look back at my design to see what sort of colours I used, and then using my sketch book as a reference I was able to pick out my colours through experimenting and eliminating the shades or colours that I did not want to use or I did not think was right for this one postcard design.

 Here I took a screen grab of the third postcard that I had designed.
 The design came from one of Alex Katz's collages that he had created.